yaml/yaml-spec/spec/1.2.2/spec.md

 equal to the number of leading [spaces] on the first non-[empty line] of the contents.

-A block scalar may have an _indentation indicator_, which is a single decimal digit indicating the indentation level of the content.
+It is an error if any line containing block scalar content does not begin with a number of spaces equal to at least the content indentation level.

 It is an error for any of the leading [empty lines] to contain more [spaces] than the first non-[empty line].